rcl-ssl/docs/portal/azure-dns.md

 ---

 # Creating SSL/TLS Certificates with Azure DNS

-**V7.1.0**
+**V8.0**

 In this section, you will learn how to create a SSL/TLS certificate in the RCL SSL Portal using an  [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).

-# Access Control

-## AAD Accounts
+## Organization Accounts

 {: .warning }
 Personal and Microsoft Accounts are not supported for Azure DNS.
-Only Azure Active Directory (AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.
+Only Microsoft Entra ID (formerly AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.

 If you try to create a certificate with Azure DNS with a MSA account you will get the following error.

 ![image](../images/portal/arm-consent-error.PNG)

-If you signed up for the RCL SSL Portal with a Personal Microsoft account (MSA), please follow the instructions in the following link to associate an AAD account to your subscription:
+If you signed up for the RCL SSL Portal with a Personal Microsoft account (MSA), please follow the instructions in the following link to associate an organization account to your subscription:

 - [Sign-In Accounts for RCL SSL Portal](../authorization/sign-in-accounts)

 ## Set Access Control

-To create certificates for Azure DNS, the Azure AAD organizational account that you use to login to the RCL Portal must either be :
+To create certificates for Azure DNS, the Azure organizational account that you use to login to the RCL SSL Portal must either be :

 - An administrator to the subscription containing the Azure DNS Zone(s)